particle-iot/docs/src/content/hardware/muon-hats/automation-hats.md

 Note that both 3V3 (for logic) and 5V (for relays and LEDs) are used on this board.

-There are two chips connected by I2C on the hat:
+There are two chips connected by I2C on the HAT:

 | Chip    | Description | I2C Address |
 | :------ | :--- | :--- |
 | SN3218  | 18-channel LED driver | 0x54 |
 | ADS1015 | Analog to digital converter | 0x48 |

 The ADS1015 ADC cannot be accessed on the Muon.
-The problem is that I2C Address 0x48 is used by both the ADS1015 on the automation hat as well as the TMP112A temperature sensor on the Muon itself.
+The problem is that I2C Address 0x48 is used by both the ADS1015 on the automation HAT as well as the TMP112A temperature sensor on the Muon itself.
 These will conflict with each other, allowing neither to be used.

 The LEDs are controlled by a SN3218 LED driver chip.
 The [SN3218_RK](https://github.com/rickkas7/SN3218_RK) library can be used to manage the LEDs.